hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_bugs.md

 I ran out of patience and just killed the console

 [17:21:40](#aDqgqiCY6GgxBsDd5eWnnrVzbKjtlPDKEIH78O36VF8) <GiuseppeChillemi (GiuseppeChillemi)>:
-My patience is still here but it is being consumed too by the `recycle`, I can see it in my inner task manager Ì†ΩÌ∏â
+My patience is still here but it is being consumed too by the `recycle`, I can see it in my inner task manager üòâ

 [17:21:54](#P0NoCfviNjvgezcDyEn7tdvos7uIpXhIh0-TkXzC94E) <GiuseppeChillemi (GiuseppeChillemi)>:
 * My patience is still here but it is being consumed too by the `recycle` process, I can see it in my inner task manager ;-)